 - Compensation includes taxable income and taxable benefits.

 - Other includes non-taxable benefits, including the employer's share of pension, health benefits, and statutory benefit contributions.

 - Severance includes payments required by contract when employment ends, including retiring allowances and payments in-lieu of notice.

-The Public Sector Compensation Transparency Act also requires the public disclosure of any compensation (honoraria) paid to each Board member for every calendar year starting with 2015.
+The Public Sector Compensation Transparency Act also requires the public disclosure of any compensation (honoraria) paid to each Board member.

 Learn more about the Public Sector Compensation Transparency Act.

 Information is updated no later than June 30 each year.

 Please direct inquiries to:

 Natural Resources Conservation Board